 You will get it figured out.

-If two nights and two days can make your head spin, these might be the two.
+If two nights and two days can make your head spin, these might be the two, you need to orient yourself to the situation.
 It’s not a bad thing, of course; it is just the amount of information can get a bit overwhelming.
 They need to orient themselves to their new life.
-I believe my first orientation I spent taking pages of notes, marking things I wanted to talk with my daughter about later and highlighting things I wanted to keep close in case situations came up that may make those notes useful (ie: tutoring, healthcare, safety on campus…. honestly they touch on everything you can imagine and many things you haven’t yet.)
+You need to orient yourself to the fact they are leaving.
+I believe the first orientation I spent taking pages of notes, marking things I wanted to talk with my daughter about later and highlighting things I wanted to keep close in case situations came up that may make those notes useful (ie: tutoring, healthcare, safety on campus…. honestly they touch on everything you can imagine and many things you haven’t yet.)
 Later I learned that parents took pictures of the slides – much easier.
 Besides, you will get to keep the packets and brochures they hand out.

 At the University of Miami, incoming freshman typically stays in their dorms during orientation.
 This is a time when the students are getting acquainted with living away and meeting their roommates and floor-mates.
 Every evening there are organized games, concerts, social events, floor meetings and gatherings to help foster the transition to college life.
 It is strongly encouraged for the students to remain in the dorms that week.